SnoringCatGames/surfacer/addons/scaffold/README.md

 -   Define `Gs` as an AutoLoad (in Project Settings).
     -   It should point to the path `res://addons/scaffold/src/ScaffoldConfig.gd`.
     -   It should be the first AutoLoad in the list.
--   Configure the Godot Scaffold framework by calling `Gs.on_app_ready` at the start of your Main Scene.
+-   Configure the Godot Scaffold framework by calling `ScaffoldBootstrap.on_app_ready` at the start of your Main Scene.

 > **NOTE:** `Gs` stands for "Godot Scaffold", in case that's helful to know!